coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - Damage per Attack: The average amount of damage done per attack.
  - GP per Kill: The average amount of GP earned when killing a monster/completing a dungeon.
  - GP per second: The average amount of GP earned per second.
+ - Potential Herblore XP/s: The potential herblore xp earned using lucky herb potions.
+Assumes crafting the most xp efficient potions.
 6. Click on a bar to view detailed information about that monster/dungeon.
+## A Note On Simulation Accuracy
+This simulator assumes that the game is running with absolutely no slowdowns, and each action is proccessed instantaneously.
+In reality this is not true, and measured rates will tend to be lower.
 ## Screenshots
 ### Darkmode
 ![combatSim](https://imgur.com/DNrbI2Z.png)